Stratford station (Ontario)

-Stratford is a Via Rail train station in Stratford, Ontario, Canada.
-It is served by one daily round trip between Sarnia and Toronto via London.
+Stratford station is a railway station in Stratford, Ontario, Canada.
+It is served by Via Rail services between Toronto, London and Sarnia, and is the western terminus of the GO Transit Kitchener line.

 History

 From the fall of 1863, a young Thomas Edison worked as a telegrapher at the Stratford, Ontario station of the Grand Trunk Railroad.
 Edison's father was from Canada and fled to US after the Rebellion of 1837.